michaelpb/modulo/README.md

 **A concise JavaScript Component framework**

-- [X] A single file with less than 2000 lines as a thin layer over vanilla Custom Web Components
+- [X] A single file with about 2000 lines as a thin layer over vanilla Custom Web Components
 - [X] Components system inspired by React, Svelte, and Polymer
 - [X] Modular with opinionated defaults and few assumptions
 - [X] A "no fuss" drop-in to add JS to existing web apps